AMERICAN WEDDINGS BLOG

 This lack of celebrity endorsement is not surprising, perhaps, as covenant marriages are often touted by religious organizations as an antidote to the US’ high divorce rate and the supposed evils of frequent ‘failed’ celebrity marriages.

-Currently, only 3 states offer a covenant marriage license, but other states have considered adding these provisions to their state laws.
-In recent years, legislation for covenant marriages has been introduced in Oklahoma and Missouri.
+Other states have considered adding provisions for religious marriage contracts to their state laws.
+In recent years, legislation for covenant marriages has been introduced in Oklahoma, Missouri, and Texas.

 Become a Wedding Officiant with Our Free Online Ordination!